employment based Immigration lawyer in houston, texas

 eb-2 exceptional ability for professionals with advanced degrees

 - Employees and former employees of the U.S. Government abroad

-We represent clients worldwide and offer consultations with an experienced Board-Certified immigration lawyer, either by telephone or at our Houston office.
-To schedule an appointment to talk privately with one of our experienced attorneys, call (713) 527-9606 or contact us online.
+Our employment immigration lawyers in Houston represent clients worldwide.
+We offer consultations with a Board-Certified employment or business immigration attorney in Houston, either by telephone, by Zoom, or at our Houston law office.
+To schedule an appointment to talk with our immigration attorney Houston, TX, call (713) 527-9606 or contact us online.